mopidy/mopidy/docs/pipewire.rst

     [audio]
     output = pulsesink server=127.0.0.1:4713

-Restart the pipewire-pulse service mopidy, this should be enough to get it working.
+Restart the pipewire-pulse service and mopidy, this should be enough to get it working.